- Departments M - Z

-- A public information meeting was held June 6, 2019 to review the preliminary design plans and solicit feedback from the public as the project moves into the final design phase.
+- A public information meeting was held on June 6, 2019, to review the preliminary design plans and solicit feedback from the public as the project moves into the final design phase.
 Click here to download the public information meeting presentation.

 - The preliminary design proposes replacing the bridge with prestressed concrete deck units and will maintain the existing bridge/causeway footprint

 - A temporary traffic detour will be necessary during construction.
 The detour will be posted with signage and local driveway access will be maintained throughout construction.
 The detour will utilize Arch Street, Museum Drive, Davis Avenue, Bruce Park Drive, Indian Field Road, and Interstate 95.
 Additional details will be provided when available.

 - The estimated project cost is $4.1 M and the anticipated construction funding Source is 100% Local Transportation Capital Improvement Program (LOTCIP) Construction Funding (Grant).

 Anticipated Project Timeline

 - CTDOT provided additional analysis on the bridge structure and recommended reducing the posted load rating from 34 tons to 25 tons – 2019

 - 2nd Public Information Meeting – Fall 2019